slavaklimenko/jwst_pipeline_viewer/README.md

 2) edit path to your uncalib files in "init.dat" file

-3) create conda enviroment and install the following packages: python                    3.11+ asdf                      2.15.0 astropy                   5.3
+3) create a conda environment and install the following packages: python                    3.11+ asdf                      2.15.0 astropy                   5.3